thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 30 December 2022
+### Daily Rundown on Saturday, 31 December 2022

-- The average temperature today is 11.73˚C;
+- The average temperature today is 11.15˚C;
-- With highs of 11.94˚C and lows of 5.57˚C.
+- With highs of 12.04˚C and lows of 8.88˚C.
 - You can expect moderate rain for the day.

 <!-- weather_marker ends -->